 With a lot of Buddhist influences in Sri Lanka, you can find some quiet places to retreat to and find peace in some meditation.

-There is so much historical things to see.
+There are so many historical things to see.
 You have hidden Buddhist rock caves and ancient cities, as well as old colonial towns like Galle on the coast.

 It’s peaceful enough with a chilled out lake in the centre of the city, and has plenty of temples to see and is a good base for getting to some of the rock caves and ancient city ruins like Sigiriya.